 How do you like your salsa?

-I had a pretty good idea of what I wanted in my salsa, keeping with my Mexican salsa taste buds, green tomato, jalapeno, onion, garlic, cilantro - I just wasn't really sure how I wanted to present my salsa.
+I had a pretty good idea of what I wanted in my salsa, keeping with my Mexican salsa taste buds, green tomato, jalapeno, onion, garlic, and cilantro - I just wasn't sure how I wanted to present my salsa.
 Chunky?
 Smooth?
 Coarse?

 Damn, there are a lot of ways to screw up good food...

 - First of all, why cook the tomato?
-Many of the recipes for green tomato salsa cooked the tomato and onion - that would dull the acidity for sure, but I wanted to taste the freshness of the salsa, not muted flavor.
+Many of the recipes for green tomato salsa cooked the tomato and onion - that would dull the acidity for sure, but I wanted to taste the freshness of the salsa, not the muted flavor.
 So I didn't cook it.
 It's all raw.

 - Second, many said to use "lime juice" or "red wine vinegar".
 These are hardly interchangeable.
 Lime juice tastes fresh, of lime juice.
 Red wine vinegar, while acidic is a completely different flavor.
 BUT if you can't for some reason get lime juice I would recommend either rice wine vinegar, white balsamic or plain old distilled white vinegar.
 (While I'm not a big fan, I might even recommend bottled lime juice as opposed to red wine vinegar or any other vinegar substitute.)